Aldomet®¶Aldochlor®(as a combination product containing Chlorothiazide, Methyldopa)¶

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Methyldopa may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: drowsinessheadachemuscle weaknessswollen ankles or feetupset stomachvomitingdiarrheagasdry mouthrash
+Tell your doctor if any of these symptoms are severe or do not go away: headachemuscle weaknessswollen ankles or feetupset stomachvomitingdiarrheagasdry mouthrash

 Some side effects can be serious.
-If you experience any of the following symptoms, call your doctor immediately: unexplained feverextreme tirednessyellowing of the skin or eyes
+If you experience any of these symptoms, call your doctor immediately: unexplained feverextreme tirednessyellowing of the skin or eyes

 Methyldopa may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.